JustinMShea/RUGtools/README.md

 A collection of reports and functions related to the [Chicago R User Group (Chicago RUG, CRUG) Data and Statistics](https://www.meetup.com/ChicagoRUG/).

 The `vignettes` folder containts a report on new members and our intro-slides template, along with supporting data and various images.

-The `data` folder is meant to be stored locally and is .gitignored from this repo.
+**Note:** One will need to place the [meetup member list file](https://www.meetup.com/ChicagoRUG/members/?op=csv) in the `vignettes/data` folder stored locally to run the `new-members` vignette.
+The file .gitignored from this repo and meant to store locally.

 Thus far, we have two functions stored in the `R/` folder: